ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Keep your containers vulnerability free and securely configured</blockquote>

 <h3>3.
-Machine Learning Operations (MLOps) For Beginners - <a href="https://medium.com/@prasadmahamulkar/machine-learning-operations-mlops-for-beginners-a5686bfe02b2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Machine Learning Operations (MLOps) For Beginners - <a href="https://medium.com/towards-data-science/machine-learning-operations-mlops-for-beginners-a5686bfe02b2" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prasad Mahamulkar`**

 <blockquote>End-to-end Project Implementation</blockquote>

 <h3>4.
-The DevOps Spectrum: Variations Across Industries and Company Sizes - <a href="https://medium.com/@ankurgarg_82017/in-the-world-of-devops-infrastructure-and-security-the-way-organizations-tackle-their-challenges-53ab5cecb2b8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unleashing the Power of Automation with “Databricks Accelerator”: A Terraform-Powered Solution for… - <a href="https://medium.com/@sohflp/unleashing-the-power-of-automation-with-databricks-accelerator-a-terraform-powered-solution-for-67a8b5655434" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankur Garg`**
+✍️ **posted by `Felipe de Mello Rodrigues`**

-<blockquote>In the world of DevOps, Infrastructure, and Security, the way organizations tackle their challenges varies widely across different…</blockquote>
+<blockquote>In today’s data-driven world, managing complex cloud infrastructure, data analytics platforms, and ensuring real-time operations can be a…</blockquote>

 <h3>5.
 Three strikes, and you automate! - <a href="https://medium.com/code-like-a-girl/three-strikes-and-you-automate-a23475a093ab" target="_blank" rel="noopener noreferrer">link</a></h3>